What I Learned about Dealing with Conflict from Doing the Dishes

 She isn’t buying it.

-The truth is (and let’s just keep this between us, OK?)
 I hate doing the dishes.
 I know, I know; if I just did them every night after dinner it wouldn’t be such a big deal.
-But most nights I skip other them thinking, “There’s not too many (can you tell we don’t have any kids yet?).
-I’ll wait till tomorrow to do them.”
-The problem is that I say this just about every day till a stack of dishes has piled up halfway between the sink and then ceiling.
+But most nights I skip other them because I’m tired and I have other things I’d like to do.
+Before too long the stack of dishes has piled halfway between the sink and then ceiling.
 I figure if it isn’t touching the roof then it isn’t really a problem yet, right?

 I think a lot of us work this way in our relationships.
-We let frustrations just pile up inside about someone who has hurt us.
-We get more and more irritated but never really say anything about it until one day, much like the day I actually do the dishes, we realize there’s a whole pile of things that need to be dealt with.
+We don’t do anything about the hurt and frustration that people cause us.
+We get more and more irritated but never really say anything about it until one day, much like the day I actually do the dishes, we realize there’s a whole pile of things that need to be dealt with in the relationship.

 Leave a Reply